 At that time, 3 Squadron was short of at least one pilot since Lieutenant James Lee Smith had been hospitalised after being badly wounded by ground-fire during a patrol a few weeks earlier.
-The Squadron required a replacement to maintain strength in order to maintain the busy offensive against the Germans, who were rapidly being pushed back towards their own Hindenburg Line.
+The Squadron required a replacement to rebuild strength, in order to maintain the busy offensive against the Germans, who were rapidly being pushed back towards their own Hindenburg Line.
 The Squadron was flying their RE8 aircraft from their base at Villers Bocage but, to be more effective, all aircraft were landing at an advanced landing ground at Glisy to re-fuel and carry out further reconnaissance tasks nearer to the front-line before returning to Villers Bocage at night-fall.

 From 3 September, these patrols were carried out from a new advanced landing ground at Proyart, where the Squadron was to move permanently on 6 September.
 Enemy aircraft were providing stiff opposition in an all-out effort to stop our aircraft reconnoitering their lines, so it was probably unfortunate for Lieutenant Peel that his introduction to combat flying was at that particular time.

 Bad weather was also a problem for the Squadron as a whole and on 17 September cyclonic gales swept through the aerodrome at Proyart, damaging and, in some cases, destroying the Squadron's canvas hangers and aircraft alike.
 But, as a result of a tremendous joint effort by pilots and ground crew, 15 serviceable RE8s were ready for duty by the next day, allowing Lieutenant Peel and his Observer, Lieutenant J. P. Jeffers, to join three other RE8s on a patrol dropping smoke bombs east of Malakoff Farm and north-west of Bellicourt.

 Early on the following day, which was 19 September 1918, Lieutenants Peel and Jeffers were ordered out on a reconnaissance patrol to photograph the line of the St. Quentin Canal from south of Bellenglise to Bellicourt in their RE8.
-By early afternoon, they had failed to return ... and nothing whatsoever, to this very day, has been heard concerning their fate.
+By early afternoon, they had failed to return... and nothing whatsoever was heard concerning their fate.
 Peel and Jeffers were posted "Missing in Action".